PART I - Charlottesville And Albemarle County

-The Virginia State Bar is a model of consumer indifference.
+The Virginia State Bar is a poster boy for consumer indifference.
 Lawyers can go right on practicing no matter how they treat clients.
-In 2004 this record of one lawyer came to light: (a) mishandled a real estate transaction in 1986, (b) deposited a clients funds in his own account in 1990, (c) abandoned a client on his trial day in 1992, and (d) repeatedly violated rules against harassment and intimidation in 1996.
+In 2004 this record of one lawyer came to light: (a) He mishandled a real estate transaction in 1986, (b) deposited a clients funds in his own account in 1990, (c) abandoned a client on his trial day in 1992, and (d) repeatedly violated rules against harassment and intimidation in 1996.

-Yet the Virginia Bar saw no cause to punish him or alert the public.
+During that time the Virginia Bar saw no cause to punish him or alert the public.
 Only after he beat his brother with a baseball bat did the bar act.
-He won't be allowed to practice law until he's released from prison.
+He won't be allowed to resume practicing law until he's released from prison.

 Virginia has the oldest continuous legislature in the new world and acts like it.
 The common rule of legislative committees: "You will treat your chairman as a deity - or be ignored" began in this state long before Congress adopted it.
 This puts an interesting spin on the state's 1776 motto, Sic Semper Tyrannis - Thus Always to Tyrants.

 There is an unofficial maxim Virginia taught other states.
 "No man's life or property are safe so long as the legislature is in session."
 Why?
-Influence peddling.
+Same as with congress: influence peddling.

 Our law makers are 140 amateurs.
 We elect "citizen legislators" who sit in session only a couple of months a year.
 In 2004 (it's more now) lobbyists spent $13.6 million to influence those 140 people.
 That's almost 100,000 head turning dollars per member.

-The state's largest consumer group spent zero that year on lobbying.
+The state's largest consumer group spends zero on lobbying.

 * Virginia lets service providers like hospitals require patients to waive the homestead exemption as a condition of getting medical care.
 Sickness or injury can mean you lose your home to an exorbitant hospital bill.